twbs/no-carrier/README.md

 * [Your Project Here]; send us a pull request and we'll add you to the list

 ## Usage
+NO CARRIER is designed to be run as a [cron job](https://en.wikipedia.org/wiki/Cron).

 Java 8+ is required to run NO CARRIER.
 You can download NO CARRIER's prebuilt assembly JAR from [our GitHub Releases page](https://github.com/twbs/no-carrier/releases).
 For instructions on building NO CARRIER yourself from source, see [the Contributing docs](https://github.com/twbs/no-carrier/blob/master/CONTRIBUTING.md).

 NO CARRIER requires 2 environment variables to be set: